 DEF CON 27 with Zebbler Studios

 DEF CON 27's theme was The Promise of Technology, and with that we got these crazy quartz badges designed by Joe Grand!
-Inspiration from art at DEF CON China lead to an opportunity for us to coordinate with Joe.
+Lucky for me, inspiration from art at DEF CON China created an opportunity to collaborate with Joe.

 While finishing up other work for Zebbler and the conference, Joe reached out about making badge interaction happen with an existing projection map install.
-This was within weeks of hacker-camp, and with no official green lights from anyone yet.
-Joe and myself decided take things as far as we could on our end, and have something ready incase this became a go!
+This is less than weeks from hacker-camp, and with no official green light.
+Joe and myself decided take things as far as we could on our end, and have something ready in case this became a go!